 Join a Club or Organization

-If you are hesitate to apply because you believe you don’t have enough or any experience in the entertainment industry, join a club or organization at your school.
-I really wanted to break into the music industry and had no experience in that field whatsoever.
-So I volunteered for my college radio and put that on my resume which showed I was doing something music related.
+If you are hesitant to apply because you believe you don’t have enough or any experience in the entertainment industry, join a club or organization at your school.
+I really wanted to break into the music industry and had no experience in that field whatsoever, so I volunteered for my college radio and put that on my resume, which showed I was doing something music related.

 Once you have a major studio on your resume, no matter the industry it is, it will open more doors and help you land internships at other major studios.